Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Sign.md

 ## Using Pre-stored Signatures

-You can configure Stirling-PDF to load pre-stored signature files for quick access.
+You can configure Stirling PDF to load pre-stored signature files for quick access.
 This is useful for:
 - Consistent signature appearance
 - Quick signing of multiple documents
 - Team/organization signature standards